attilagk/R-programming-tricks/README.md

 # R you experienced?

+## What is this?

+* articles on theoretical programming concepts turned into R code
+* a static website containing those articles: [https://attilagk.github.io/R-you-experienced/](https://attilagk.github.io/R-you-experienced/)

+## Introduction

-The idea of this little collection of toy analyses came about when I studied language-independent programming concepts.
+The idea of this little collection of articles came about when I studied language-independent programming concepts.
 As I was working my way through the classic textbook [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/index.html) I was taken by the austere beauty of its theoretical subject itself.
 At the same time I wondered how I could lift those general programming concepts into my everyday R programming practice in computational and statistical genomics.
 I knew that once I managed to implement some general concept in R---and so learn a new R idiom---in the context of a specific problem from then on that R idiom would serve me well in other contexts.

 I began to search for the problem with the blueprint of a solution in my hand.
 Where in my everyday work could I apply, say, a recursive procedure?
 What facilities does the R language offer to implement it and what the pros and cons of alternative implementations?
 And what are the pros and cons of iteration relative to recursion?
 Whenever I found a pretext for applying a general technique (like recursive procedures) in my everyday work I swung into action (spending probably time and effort than my boss would have preferred) and finally achieved the lofty goal of connecting theory to practice.

-But introducing a new concept into work on real world problems turned out much of a compromise.
+But introducing a new concept into work on real world problems turned out too much of a compromise because real world problems are messy, complicated and already loaded with their own practical significance.
 Besides, I wanted share my experience with others.
-That called for putting the real problem aside (they are messy and complicated, and have their own practical significance) and working in the sandbox of some toy problem.
+That called for putting real problems aside and working in the cute realm of toy problems.
 Only that allowed proper discussion of and comparison between general and R language specific programming concepts.

+This principle lead directly to the present project (or blog, if you will).
+After the first few programming-minded articles I expanded the scope to statistical modeling; a rather accidental decision but not arbitrary because the statistical-minded articles, too, balance between theory and practice.